dkarthe/webjeda-blog/_posts/2016-03-24-jekyll-subscribe-form.md

 <img alt="jekyll subscribe form" title="subscribe form Jekyll" itemprop="thumbnailUrl" class="left half noborder" src="{{ site.url }}/thumbs/jekyll-subscribe-form.jpg">

 <i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>Subscribe form for Jekyll was not available because all forms tend to work with ```php``` code to send emails.
-But with this method we can add a subscribe form for Jekyll websites which works out of the box.
+But with this method, we can add a subscribe form for Jekyll websites which works out of the box.
 I'm another step closer to compete with WordPress blogs!
 {: .intro}

 ## Why use a subscribe form?